am1stknight/process-scheduling/README.md

 # process-scheduling
-implement process scheduling algorithms that used in OS
+implement and simulation process scheduling algorithms that used in OS